beneath-hq/beneath/docs/contributing/04-control-development.md

 3. Implement `Run(ctx context.Context) error` on the task struct with the logic you want to execute in the background
 4. When you want to trigger the background task, call `taskqueue.Submit(t)` where t is the instantiated task struct

-## Updating protocol buffer definitions

-- Run `scripts/proto-build.sh` to (re)generate all protocol buffers classes in the project

 ## Payments

 ### Changing payment plans